rcc-uchicago/user-guide/docs/slurm/sbatch.md

 The [SLURM](https://slurm.schedmd.com/documentation.html){:target='_blank'} documentation is always a good reference for all the `#SBATCH` parameters below.

+!!! note Sharing scripts with the RCC helpdesk
+    If you need help to troubleshoot a Slurm submission script, please ensure that the script is not located in your `/home` or `/scratch` directories that no one except you can access.
+Instead, please place your script and associated input files in a project directory and set read permission to the group owner `pi-cnetid`.

 ### Simple jobs

 #### A single core job to the standard compute partition